Almshouses in Maryland: Conditions of almshouses

 Almshouses did not have the best conditions according to Levin A. Seabrease, who was interviewed by Orlando Wooten at the Daily Times.
 There were multiple occasions when an old inmate who was staying there at the time would die and the rest of the inmates would have to bury the deceased man.
 According to Seabrease there were about 18 to 22 residents, with half being black and half being white, described as "backwards" or "retarded".
 Many people residing in the Almshouses were found to have cancer that went untreated.
 In the 1850/60 census, the Almshouses inmates were described as "insane, poor, lame, deaf, dumb, idiotic, blind".

 Later history

 Almshouses were eventually closed.
-In the early 20th century the almshouses were vacant for the first time since 1871.
+In the early 20th century.
 Once vacant they awaited sale at public auctions.
 The homes would soon return to being places for families to live.
 Many "inmates" who were left were sent to the Eastern Shore Hospital Center located in Cambridge.
 Here there were better conditions and treatment for the patients.